aprilkrg/wuxia-tamagotchi/PLAN.md

 - animate the avatar to bounce up and down, or slide right and left
 - give everything padding

-NEXT BIG TASK:
+NEXT BIG TASK: √CHECK√
 create progress bars!
-create a div? and have it's width increase with each number? or use the number to indicate the width -- note: need to stop the click from going over 10
+create a div? and have it's width increase with each number? or use the number to indicate the width -- note: need to stop the click from going over 10 √CHECK√

+I'm effecting the cultivator object from the play.js file, instead of letting it handle itself === not very good OOP.
+Refactor should include more of that game logic happening in the cultivator and game class.